- About Us

 She is survived by a son, Cary C. Wren, of St. Louis and a daughter, Cynthia “Candy” (David) Hahs of Cape Girardeau; four grandchildren, and seven great grandchildren, Jeff Wren of St. Louis and his son, Nathan, Christy (Jim) Mares of Pleasant Prairie, Wisconsin and their daughter, Jessica, Brandon (Marilyn) Hahs of Cypress, Texas, and their children, Andrew, Luke, and Natalie, and Clayton (Miste) Hahs of Cape Girardeau and their children, Samuel and Ella.

-Memorials may be given to First United Methodist Church of Vero Beach, FL or St. Andrew Lutheran Church of Cape Girardeau.
+Memorials may be given to First United Methodist Church, 1750 20th Street, Vero Beach, FL or St. Andrew Lutheran Church of Cape Girardeau.

-Arrangements by McCombs Funeral Home in Cape Girardeau.
+Arrangements by McCombs Funeral Home in Cape Girardeau, Missouri.